Delhi: DCW seize acid can from women’s public toilet during surprise inspection

 Also Read: Kejriwal directs MCD to expedite work on clearing Delhi’s landfills

-After the inspection, the DCW called the local police and seized the can.
+Responding to the DCW notice, a statement issued by the mayor’s office said, “We are initiating an inquiry into the matter.
+Appropriate action will be taken against whoever found to be guilty of negligence.”

-“We are asking MCD [Municipal Corporation of Delhi] about the availability of acid in public toilets and to fix accountability on how this was allowed.
-Strict action will be taken against those involved,” said Maliwal.
+An MCD official, asking not to be named, said, “Acid is not issued by municipal store.
+Its use is not allowed.
+Appropriate action will be taken in the matter.”

-In 2013, the Supreme Court, in the wake of increasing acid attacks, banned the over-the-counter sale of acid across the country.
+In 2013, the Supreme Court had banned over-the-counter sale of acid across the country, in the wake of increasing acid attacks.
 The DCW chairperson said that such ready availability of acid is dangerous as anyone can try to get it from public toilets and misuse it.